AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 #### Firearm

 You are required to gain a separate proficiency in Firearms in addition to a proficiency in weapons in order to be proficient in attacks with Firearms.
-Against a target wearing Medium or Heavy Armour, you can treat damage die rolls from Firearms that are less than half their maximum value as instead being half that maximum value.
+Against a target wearing Medium or Heavy Armour, you can treat Damage Rolls from Firearms that are less than half their maximum value as instead being half that maximum value.

 #### Protective Fan